neptune-ai/neptune-sklearn/README.md

 # Neptune + scikit-learn integration

-Experiment tracking for scikit-learn (sklearn) trained models.
+Experiment tracking for scikit-learn&ndash;trained models.

 ## What will you get with this integration?